katrinasuherman/HealthyRecipeAnalysis/README.md

 This box plot suggests that "healthy" recipes may sometimes include higher sugar content.

 ## Interesting Aggregates
-From this data set, we observed the relationship between sugar proportion to the number of ingredients to see if there might be a across recipes by calculating the mean, median, minimum, and maximum values for sugar content.
+From this data set, we observed the relationship between sugar proportion to the number of ingredients to see if there might be a relationship across recipes.
+We used the mean, median, minimum, and maximum values for sugar content.

 <!-- insert plot dist. of sugar and n ingredients -->

 Recipes with fewer ingredients tend to have higher sugar proportions on average.
-This suggests that simpler recipes (fewer ingredients) might often be desserts or sugar-rich recipes like cookies or cakes.
+This suggests that simpler recipes (fewer ingredients) might often be desserts or sugar-rich recipes like cookies.

 # Assessment of Missingness

 <!-- State whether you believe there is a column in your dataset that is NMAR.
 Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
 Make sure to explicitly use the term “NMAR.” -->

 ## NMAR Variables
-In our data, the missingness of the `'rating'` column is NMAR.
+In our data, the missingness of the `review` column is NMAR.
 This makes sense because individuals who do not have strong opinions about a recipe are less likely to submit a rating.
 On the other hand, individuals with stronger reactions, whether positive or negative, are more motivated to share their feedback.
 For example, if someone tries a recipe and had a poor experience, they would be more inclined to leave a bad rating.

+However, if we were to add new ....

 ## Missingness Dependency
 <!-- Present and interpret the results of your missingness permutation tests with respect to your data and question.
 Embed a plotly plot related to your missingness exploration; ideas include: